stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

 ## Step 1: Create a transformation script
-This transformation script will be used as a parameter to PSyclone when building the application.
-The script will apply a transformation to insert code to extract the input- and output-data of a kernel.
-Initially we will only transform the kernel in ``time_evolution_alg_mod.x90``.
+The transformation script will be used as a parameter to PSyclone when building the application.
+The ``trans()`` function in this script is called by PSyclone before any code is created and can be used to modify the PSyIR trans, and this is were you can add transformations to a code.

-Use the simple script ``transform_one.py`` (in the same directory as this README) as a template to create a new transformation script that applies the LFRic-specific kernel extraction transformation.
-The transformation can be imported from ``psyclone.domain.lfric.transformations`` and is called ``LFRicExtractTrans``.
+In this exercise you will create a script that will apply the existing kernel extraction transformation to an invoke.

-The ``trans()`` function in this script is called by PSyclone before any code is created.
-Inside ``trans`` create an instance of the extraction transformation and apply it to the schedule for "invoke_propagate_perturbation".
-The template file ``transform_one.py`` contains most of the required calls, you only need to fill in the details.
+This will insert code that writes the input- and output-data of a kernel to a file.
+Initially we will only transform the kernel that propagates the perturbation.
+Open the file ``extract_transform.py`` in an editor and follow these steps:

+### Step 1.1: Creating the transformations
+The kernel extraction transformation for LFRic is called ``LFRicExtractTrans`` and can be imported from ``psyclone.domain.lfric.transformations``.
+Add the import statement and then create an instance of the transformation (see line 59 and 60 of the script).

+### Step 1.2: Get the invoke object to be transformed
+The easiest way of getting this invoke in the transformation script is to use the name that was given to the invoke call.
+Look at the file ``time_evolution_alg_mod.x90`` and find the name given to the invoke statement that propagates the perturbation.

+PSyclone adds ``invoke_`` as a prefix to the name given to an invoke.
+This name can then be used to get the invoke object from ``psy.invokes``.
+Use this name in the script (see line 68).

+### Step 1.3: Apply the transformation to the schedule
+Next you need to apply the transformation to the schedule.
+See lines 76 - call the ``apply`` method of the transformation object with the schedule as parameter.

 ## Step 2: Modify the makefile so that PSyclone invokes the script